Article

 Yemen TPS — Terminating May 4, 2026

-Like Somalia, Yemen's TPS termination is not blocked by a court order.
+Unlike the other six countries, Yemen's TPS termination is not blocked by a court order.
 DHS announced the termination on February 13, 2026.
 The Federal Register notice was published March 3, 2026 (FR 2026-04179), setting the effective termination date as May 4, 2026.

 Employers have a 60-day wind-down period.
 Yemen TPS-based EADs remain valid through May 4, 2026, regardless of the date printed on the card.